 Here’s the thing about Round Top: it’s refreshing slow pace, cultural vibrancy, and breathtaking beauty make it a slice of Texas worthy of a visit any month of the year.
-Whether you’re headed to the fields for Antiques Week or considering a visit another time of year, we’ve pulled together basic information and recommendations for dining, shopping, and accommodations.
+Whether you’re headed to the fields for the seasonal Antiques Show or considering a visit another time of year, we’ve pulled together basic information and recommendations for dining, shopping, and accommodations.
 Have any questions?
 Just holler—we’d love to hear from you!

 ANTIQUES WEEK: WHAT TO KNOW